05F8D7FE-F378-62E4-C3C6C220E0F51970

 Local, Sustainable, and Humane Sourcing

-Hamilton uses purchasing policies that focus on local sourcing and sustainable products.
-Dining services will aim to dedicate at least 20% of the food budget to foods grown within 200 miles of Hamilton College, and plan to increase local food purchasing over time.
-The following are examples of local partnerships and humane sourcing practices:
+Hamilton's purchasing policies focus on local sourcing and sustainable products.
+Dining services aims to dedicate at least 20% of the food budget to foods grown within 200 miles of Hamilton College, and plans to increase local food purchasing over time.

 • FarmSource Partners: grow, raise, or catch; produce, dairy, eggs, seafood, and meat.
 They allow us to serve the freshest and highest quality products to our guests.